marcinczerny/ClassicInsights/.ai/ui-plan.md

 -   **`AuthForm`**: A standardized form for sign-in and sign-up, handling validation and submission state.
 -   **`NotesList`**: Displays a list of notes with search and filter capabilities.
 Handles its own empty and loading states.
+-   **`GraphPanel`**: A container component for the `GraphView`.
+It manages the layout (e.g., side panel) and includes UI controls like "Collapse" and "Expand", allowing the graph to be viewed side-by-side with notes or in a full-screen, focused mode.
 -   **`GraphView`**: An interactive component responsible for rendering nodes and edges, handling user interactions like panning, zooming, and node selection.
 -   **`EntityTagInput`**: A specialized input for the Note Editor that allows users to add entities, provides autocomplete suggestions from existing entities, and triggers a creation modal for new ones.
 Includes a dropdown for setting the relationship type.
 -   **`AISuggestionCard`**: A card component to display a single AI suggestion with its type, content, and action buttons (`Accept`/`Reject`).